sonus21/rqueue/README.md

 [![Javadoc](https://javadoc.io/badge2/com.github.sonus21/rqueue-core/javadoc.svg)](https://javadoc.io/doc/com.github.sonus21/rqueue-core)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-**Rqueue** is a Redis-backed job queue and producer-consumer system for Spring and Spring Boot.
-It supports both producers and consumers for background jobs, scheduled tasks, and event-driven workflows, similar to Sidekiq or Celery, but fully integrated into the Spring programming model with annotation-driven APIs and minimal setup.
+**Rqueue** is a job queue and producer-consumer system for Spring and Spring Boot with pluggable broker backends — **Redis** (default) and **NATS JetStream**.
+It supports producers and consumers for background jobs, scheduled tasks, and event-driven workflows, similar to Sidekiq or Celery, fully integrated into the Spring programming model with annotation-driven APIs and minimal setup.

 <br/>